Without Paired Labeled Data: End-to-End Self-Supervised Learning for Drone-view Geo-Localization: Experimental results

-\textit{University-1652} is a large-scale cross-view geo-localization dataset encompassing 1,652 locations from 72 universities worldwide.
-It contains multi-view images—drone, satellite, and ground-level.
-Of the total 1,652 buildings, 701 from 33 universities form the training set, while 951 from 39 different universities (with no geographic overlap) comprise the test set.
-As the first dataset to include drone-view for cross-view geo-localization, it facilitates matching across ground, drone, and satellite perspectives.

-\textit{SUES-200} centers on altitude diversity in aerial imagery.
-It includes 200 distinct locations, split into 120 for training and 80 for testing.
-Each location provides one satellite image and aerial images taken at four altitudes (150m, 200m, 250m, and 300m), covering diverse environments such as urban areas, natural landscapes, and water bodies.
-SUES-200 thus evaluates cross-view retrieval performance under varying flight heights, reflecting real-world UAV scenarios.

-\textit{DenseUAV} targets UAV self-positioning in low-altitude urban environments, featuring over 27,000 UAV and satellite images from 14 university campuses.
-It includes dense sampling, multi-scale satellite images, and varying altitudes (80m, 90m, 100m) across multiple temporal conditions.
-The training set consists of 6,768 UAV images and 13,536 satellite images, while the test set contains 2,331 UAV images and 4,662 satellite images, with no geographic overlap.
-DenseUAV’s challenges include cross-view matching, neighbor confusion, and spatial-temporal variation, making it a key benchmark for UAV-based localization in GPS-denied settings.
+\textit{University-1652} contains multi-view images of 1,652 buildings across 72 universities worldwide, including drone, satellite, and ground-level views.
+The training set includes 701 buildings from 33 universities, and the test set covers 951 buildings from 39 geographically distinct universities. \textit{SUES-200} emphasizes altitude diversity, consisting of 200 locations (120 for training and 80 for testing).
+Each location provides one satellite image and four aerial images captured at different altitudes, covering urban, natural, and aquatic scenes. \textit{DenseUAV} focuses on low-altitude drone self-positioning, with over 27,000 drone–satellite images from 14 university campuses.
+It features dense sampling, multi-scale satellite imagery, and diverse temporal conditions, presenting challenges such as cross-view misalignment and spatial–temporal variations.

-We evaluate the models using Recall@K (R@K) and Average Precision (AP).
-R@K measures the proportion of correct matches within the Top-\(K\) results, while AP balances precision and recall.
-Model efficiency is assessed through parameter count, reflecting portability under resource constraints.
-Comparisons are made using the optimal model configurations for each method.
+We evaluate the models using Recall@K (R@K) and Average Precision (AP), where R@K measures the proportion of correct matches among the Top-\(K\)results and AP evaluates the overall precision-recall performance.
+Model efficiency is assessed by the number of parameters to reflect portability under resource constraints.
+All comparisons are conducted using the best configurations for each method.